MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 ## 3.2 Real Distribution Behavior

-In practice, candidate pools after min-p filtering show characteristic patterns rather than smooth distributions.
+In practice, candidate pools after Min-P filtering show characteristic patterns rather than smooth distributions.
 Understanding these patterns is essential to understanding why Adaptive-P's specific transformation design matters.

 ### Pattern A: Forced Choice

 **Example:** A distribution with a single token at probability 1.0.

-When only one token survives min-p filtering, the sampler has no choice.
+When only one token survives Min-P filtering, the sampler has no choice.
 Adaptive-P passes through—the single token is selected regardless of its probability relative to target.

 **Implication:** Adaptive-P cannot create choices that don't exist.
 It operates on the candidates provided by earlier pipeline stages.